mohab58977/ITI-gcp-final/README.md

 ##  docker file

-1- I will create a docker file to create an image from app (Jenkins will build and push this image to dockerhub)
+- docker file to create an image from app (Jenkins will build and push this image to dockerhub)

 ## Deployment files

-- I will create 2 deployment files (app.yaml & service.yaml & prodns.yaml) Jenkins will deploy these files on GKE cluster
+- Ideployment files (deploy.yaml & service.yaml) Jenkins will deploy these files on GKE cluster